esito/dberase/README.md

         <version>${h2.version}</version>
     </dependency>

-To build the eraseme sample program, run **mvn install**, which creates the `eraseme-0.0.1.jar` in the `target` folder.
+To build the eraseme sample program, open a command shell and run **mvn install**, which creates the `eraseme-0.0.1.jar` in the `target` folder.

 ### Edit application.properties ###

-If necessary, edit the database properties in the application.properties file:
+Edit the database and jpa properties in the `application.properties` file in the `src/main/resources` folder:

 	# Database connection parameters
 	spring.jpa.hibernate.ddl-auto=create-drop